 3 Under the Acts Amendment (Public Service) Act 1987 s.
 31(1)(f) a reference in a written law to “Permanent Head” is, unless the contrary intention appears, to be construed as if it had been amended to be a reference to the chief executive officer.
 This reference was amended under the Reprints Act 1984 s.
 7(5)(a).

+4 On the date as at which this compilation was prepared, the Noise Abatement (Noise Labelling of Equipment) Amendment Regulations 2014 r.
+3 and 4 had not come into operation.
+They read as follows:

+3. Regulations amended

+These regulations amend the Noise Abatement (Noise Labelling of Equipment) Regulations (No. 2) 1985.

+4. Schedule 1 amended

+In Schedule 1 item 1 delete “registered under the Road Traffic Act 1974 as a trailer or vehicle for movement on public roads.” and insert:

+licensed under the Road Traffic (Vehicles) Act 2012 Part 2 as a vehicle that can be used on a road as defined in the Road Traffic (Administration) Act 2008 section 4.